What budget for activities and outings Malta?

 What budget to eat Malta?

-Of course, it all depends on what you will eat, but you can count on a budget of about 30 € per person for one meal.
-However, for those who like to eat 'on the go', Malta is full of good deals, at the forefront of which are the pastizzerija, almost a Maltese institution, which are actually small shops selling hot pastizzi in strategic places.
-You will be able to taste there at derisory prices (between 0.40 and 0.60 € each) slippers, often with chicken, cheese or peas.
-You can also find them in the many Maltese kiosks.
-Maltese sandwiches will also be your friends or ftira, round breads used to make Maltese "pizzas"
+Of course, it all depends on what you eat, but you can reckon on a budget of around €30 per person for a meal.
+On the other hand, for those who like to eat "on the go", Malta is full of good deals, foremost among which are the pastizzerija, almost a Maltese institution, which are in fact small stalls selling hot pastizzi in strategic places.
+You can enjoy these turnovers, often with chicken, cheese or peas, at ridiculously low prices (between €0.40 and €0.60 each).
+They can also be found in the many Maltese kiosks.
+Maltese sandwiches will also be your friends, as will ftira, the round breads used to make Maltese "pizzas".

 What is the budget for accommodation Malta?

-Expect to pay between €50 and €130 for an apartment or double room in a 3-star hotel or tourist complex.
+Expect to pay between €50 and €130 for an apartment or double room in a 3-star hotel or resort.
 For those on a budget, there are still a few guesthouses available at around €60 per night, although the number is dwindling.
 For a luxury hotel, expect to pay from €140 to €300 and more.
 Budget travelers can opt for youth hostels, especially in the Sliema and St Julian's areas.
 Membership of the International Youth Hostel Federation is compulsory for hostels in the network, but can be purchased on site, before your first night.
 Whatever your accommodation, you'll have to pay an environmental tax of €0.50 per day and per person (rarely mentioned in the advertised price).

 As a general rule, the low season runs from February to March, and picks up again from October to the end of November.